 • Caveat: If the surviving spouse later qualifies for TennCare LTSS, the home becomes recoverable from THAT spouse's probate estate when they die.

-The Practical Move: If you are a married Tennessee couple uncertain how your deed reads, pull a copy of the deed from the county Register of Deeds.
-If it lists you both as grantees without specifying "tenants in common" or "joint tenants with right of survivorship," you are tenants by the entirety by default.
-If the deed is unclear, an attorney can prepare a quitclaim deed correcting the title for a modest one-time fee, far cheaper than a MAPT and adequate for the most common Tennessee household profile (married homeowners).
+The practical move: if you're a married Tennessee couple and you're not sure how your deed reads, pull a copy from the county Register of Deeds.
+If it lists you both as grantees without specifying "tenants in common" or "joint tenants with right of survivorship," you're tenants by the entirety by default.
+If it's unclear, an attorney can prepare a corrective deed for a modest fee, far cheaper than a trust and adequate for the most common Tennessee profile (married homeowners).

 For deeper detail on how the spousal protections interact with the home equity limit, the CSRA, and the MMNA, see our Tennessee Spousal Impoverishment Guide.

-42 USC § 1396p(b)(3)(A) requires every state to provide a hardship-waiver process for estate recovery.
-TennCare State Plan Attachment 4.17-A defines three undue-hardship circumstances that justify waiving recovery:
+If recovery would genuinely harm an heir, there's an escape valve.
+42 U.S. Code § 1396p(b)(3)(A) requires every state to offer a hardship-waiver process, and TennCare State Plan Attachment 4.17-A spells out three undue-hardship circumstances that justify waiving recovery:

-1. Heir's Primary Residence Below Threshold.
-Recovery would deprive the heir of the heir's primary residence, AND the heir has gross family income of less than 200% of the federal poverty level, AND the property's value is less than $50,000.
+1. The heir's primary residence is modest.
+Recovery would deprive the heir of their primary residence, the heir's gross family income is under 200% of the federal poverty level, and the property is worth less than $50,000.

 • Submit a written hardship-waiver request to TennCare's Estate Recovery Unit within the timeframe specified in the recovery notice (typically 60 days from notice).